unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 https://rcd330plus.com/showthread.php?tid=6741

 It is still very much a work in progress.<BR>
-A prototype of this blue board version, will soon be tested in a 2007 2.0 FSI Comfortline.
+A prototype of this blue board version, is being tested in a 2007 2.0 FSI Comfortline.

-This version also adds experimental support for long button press (Mute/Menu).
+This version also adds support for long button press (Mute/Menu).

 ## Hardware ##